Raoul1808/psv/README.md

 > tests a set of numbers does not end up sorted, the test will panic and all
 > variables used in the process will be logged to the log file.

+> [!NOTE]
+>
+> Instructions that do not sort numbers will not be taken into account when benchmarking.

 ## Features

 - A nice and organised GUI
 - Number sequence generation
-  - Random sequence
+  - Random sequence, normalized or from a custom range
   - User input
   - Ordered numbers (why would you need this)
+  - Reverse Order (a little more useful than the previous option)
 - Visualise based on program output or user input
-- Customisable playback speed (instructions going from 1ms to 100ms)
+- Customisable playback speed (speed going from 1 instruction per second to all instructions in 2 seconds)
 - Benchmarking (command-line only, run `./psv benchmark`, aliases: `bench`, `b`)
 - Clear color customisation
 - Sorting number color customisation